 Do Labrador Retrievers shed their coats?
 Yes, they absolutely do, and their double coats can shed quite a bit.
 If you are planning on adopting a Labrador Retriever, you’ll want to understand a bit about double coats.
 Labs do shed, but it’s not unmanageable.

-The Labrador Retriever has a double coat.
+Yes, Labradors shed more than many other breeds.
+This is due to having a double coat.
 This means that there’s a top layer of fur and an undercoat.
 The top layer is genetically grown as a protective layer, while the undercoat is designed to keep the Labrador warm.
 Between the two, it creates a powerful protective barrier around your Labrador.
 It also means that depending on where you live, your Lab will likely have two major shedding events where they “blow” their top coat.

 Black, Yellow, And Chocolate Lab Shedding